 Operational risk is associated with the Society's internal processes and systems and the potential for these not to function properly.
 Included here is Regulatory risk, which considers the risk that the volume and complexity of regulatory issues may impact on the Society's ability to compete and Conduct risk, which looks at the way the Society conducts its business with its customers.
 It also covers human error and external events.
-The Society operates a robust control environment to mitigate operational losses and holds insurance cover where relevant.
-EXCO monitors operational risk to ensure that appropriate actions are taken, and internal controls implemented or enhanced across the business to manage operational risk within the Board's risk appetite.
-Operational risks are recorded in the Society's Risk Register and there is a Business Continuity Plan and a Liquidity Contingency Plan to ensure that any disruptions can be adequately managed.
+The Society operates a robust control environment to mitigate operational losses and holds insurance cover where relevant, EXCO monitors operational risk to ensure that appropriate actions are taken, and internal controls implemented or enhanced across the business to manage operational risk within the Board's risk appetite.
+Operational risks are recorded in the Society's risk registers and there is a Business Continuity Plan and a Liquidity Contingency Plan to ensure that any disruptions can be adequately managed.
 Operational risk is considered in section 11 below.
 Cyber risk is a key area of operational risk and focus for the Society.
 Controls have been implemented to mitigate information security and cyber related risks, including anti-virus software, real-time email and internet filtering, daily backups, physical and logical access controls, internal segregation of duties and both internal and external firewalls with appropriate monitoring systems.
 Regular internal and external penetration testing is carried out by third parties to identify areas for further improvement.
+Also included in operational risk is Climate risk, which considers the long term implications to the Society of the effects of climate change.

 In addition to the operational risk function, the Society has a formal structure for managing financial risk, which includes the establishment of risk limits, reporting lines, mandates and other control procedures.
 The ALCO is charged with responsibility for managing and controlling balance sheet exposures and the use of financial instruments for risk management purposes.
-Full details regarding the financial risks and instruments used by the Society are given in the Annual Report and Accounts 2021, Note 22, Financial Instruments.
+Full details regarding the financial risks and instruments used by the Society are given in the Annual Report and Accounts 2022, Note 21, Financial Instruments and Risk Management.